Italian Wedding Meatball Soup

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-I just get so dang excited when the temps cool under 80 (yes, crazy!) that I start making soups and stews and breads to dip in the soups.
+I just get so dang excited when the temps cool under 80 (yes, crazy!) that I start making soups and stews and bread to dip in the soups.
 It’s just so exciting!

 There is so much to love about Italian soups.
 Bookmark my Italian Minestrone Soup, Fire-Roasted Tomato Tortellini Soup, or Italian Chicken Tortellini Soup to try next!